 There is a healthier latte that my husband and I enjoy from time to time.
 We call it “fancy coffee” that we make with our Ninja coffee bar.
-A healthier latte is one without artificial ingredients.
-It’s not about the cream that’s put in coffee; it is the type of cream.
+A healthier latte is simply a latte without artificial ingredients.
 I have for you a wonderful blend of real, healthy ingredients to make a fancy coffee at home.

 Ingredients in creamers

 - The dry creamers don’t even have dairy; rather, they are filled with corn syrup solids and other artificial ingredients.
 These are terrible and you should stop using dry dairy-free creamers.
 Check your ingredients in the refrigerated types first as some of those may be okay.

 - We all know it cost about $5 every time you want a fancy coffee.
 Find out how I Save Money For Healthier Food.

 - You’re paying a lot of money for something that is not beneficial to the body.

 Ingredients in a Healthier Latte

 Honestly, most of the time I make my coffee with only coconut oil and molasses.
 A special treat is when it’s with milk or maple syrup.
 I am less likely to choose something sweeter.

 Whole milk, coconut milk, or almond milk – Depending the milk chosen, it can have it’s protein and

 Black strap Molasses ( you can sub with extra maple syrup) – Blackstrap molasses is so tasty.
 It has tons of iron and even calcium so I am okay with eating it as a sweetener.
 It’s probably one of the better options I’ve seen.